tinted-theming/base24/styling.md

 Text editors use foreground `base05` and background `base01` to indicate the current line.

-Compositors and display managers use foreground `base00` and background `base0D` to label focused workspaces, clients, and tabs, and `base05` for the borders of those elements.
+Compositors and display managers:
+- Use foreground `base00` and background `base0D` to label focused workspaces, clients, and tabs.
+- Use `base05` for the borders of those elements.

 ### Inactive elements